Carolyn Kreiter-Foronda

-Early years
+Early life

-Carolyn Kreiter-Foronda was born in Central Virginia in 1946.
+Kreiter-Foronda was born in Central Virginia in 1946.
+Her mother, Lucille Kreiter, was her teacher in fifth and sixth grades.
+Her father, Victor Kreiter, Sr., was her high school principal at Highland Springs High School.
 She spent her youth in Crewe, Pulaski, and Sandston, Virginia.
-As a young child, Carolyn avidly read poetry and wrote her first poem prior to entering elementary school.
-Encouraged by her parents, who were both educators, to hone her creative skills, she devoted hours to writing poetry and fiction.
+As a child, she read poetry and wrote her first poem before entering elementary school.
+Encouraged by her parents, she devoted hours to writing poetry and fiction.
 Her parents also influenced her decision to become an English and creative writing teacher.
-Her mother, Lucille Kreiter, was her teacher in fifth and sixth grades.
-Her father, Victor Kreiter, Sr., was her high school principal at Highland Springs High School.

 While attending high school, she developed an interest in journalism and became a staff member of the school newspaper, Highland Fling.
-She also served as a Youth Page correspondent for the Richmond News Leader, the city's afternoon daily newspaper.
-She was inducted into Quill and Scroll, National Honor Society, and the Beta Club.
-She also belonged to the Interclub Council and Future Teachers of America.
-During her sophomore year she received a Citizenship Award, and as a senior she was awarded a Future Teachers of America Scholarship and the Dr. Joseph Haven Hoge Memorial Scholarship for university study.
-Her parents encouraged her to attend Mary Washington College (now the University of Mary Washington), the women's division of the University of Virginia.
+She also served as a youth page correspondent for the Richmond News Leader.
+She was inducted into Quill and Scroll and the Beta Club.
+During her sophomore year, she received a Citizenship Award, and as a senior, she was awarded a Future Teachers of America Scholarship and the Dr. Joseph Haven Hoge Memorial Scholarship for university study.

-A member of Hoofprints, Carolyn won several first-place awards in horse shows and was selected a Reserve Champion, Intermediate Level, in the 1967 Spring Horse Show.
-During her senior year she served as president of the Student Education Association and as vice-president of the Student Virginia Education Association.
-In 1969 she graduated with a B.A. in English (Mortar Board).
-In 2008 she was inducted into Phi Beta Kappa (Kappa of Virginia) as an alumni member.
+She attended Mary Washington College (now the University of Mary Washington).
+While there, she was a member of Hoofprints and won several first-place awards in horse shows.
+During her senior year, she served as president of the Student Education Association and as vice-president of the Student Virginia Education Association.
+In 1969, she graduated with a B.A. in English (Mortar Board).

-Career and higher education

-In August 1969, Carolyn started her teaching career at West Springfield High School in Springfield, Virginia.
-While teaching full-time, she received a Master of Arts, a Master in Education, and a Ph.D. degree from George Mason University, where she studied creative writing under the award-winning poets, Peter Klappert and Ai.
+She received a Master of Arts, a Master in Education, and a Ph.D. degree from George Mason University, where she studied creative writing under Peter Klappert and Ai.
 In 1983, she was awarded the first doctorate presented by the school.
 She won a Scholarship and Service Award and a Letter of Recognition for Quality Research from the Virginia Educational Research Association for her dissertation, Gathering Light: A Poet's Approach to Poetry Analysis.
-In 2007, she was named Alumna of the Year by both the University of Mary Washington and George Mason University.